GonzalezRvirus/RubenGonzalez.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-Currently, I am a predoctoral researcher under the supervision of Professor [Santiago F. Elena](https://sfelenalab.csic.es/sfelena/).<br/> The focus of my research are the genetic and ecological implications in viral evolution and the study of viruses as complex adaptive systems in the host *Arabidopsis thaliana*.<br/>We are situated at the Institute for Integrative Systems Biology [(I²SysBio)](https://www.uv.es/institute-integrative-systems-biology-i2sysbio/en/institute-integrative-systems-biology-i-sysbio.html)
+Currently, I am a predoctoral researcher under the supervision of Professor [Santiago F. Elena](https://sfelenalab.csic.es/sfelena/).The focus of my research is the genetic and ecological implications in viral evolution and the study of viruses as complex adaptive systems in the host *Arabidopsis thaliana*.<br/>We are situated at the Institute for Integrative Systems Biology [(I²SysBio)](https://www.uv.es/institute-integrative-systems-biology-i2sysbio/en/institute-integrative-systems-biology-i-sysbio.html)

 ## Contact